No Tags Found!

 When a vacancy occurs, decisions as to whether to promote from within and hire a replacement from outside are obviously not within the sole discretion of the human resource manager.
 He can make his recommendations but the top management must make the decision.
 With a succession planning system installed, however, such decisions will already have been made.

-Career development is a shared responsibility between the individuals in a company and the organisation where the latter provides the opportunities and the employees undertake the personal improvements to achieve their career plans.
-In some organisations which are committed to career development, all employees are expected and challenged by the top management to set career goals, perform with excellence, obtain recognition for their accomplishments and sustain their career growth.
+Career development is a shared responsibility between the individuals in a company and the organization where the latter provides the opportunities and the employees undertake the personal improvements to achieve their career plans.
+In some organizations that are committed to career development, all employees are expected and challenged by the top management to set career goals, perform with excellence, obtain recognition for their accomplishments, and sustain their career growth.

-All employees must set goals which are measurable, expressed in a specific time frame, challenging and yet realistic.
-Employees are implored to set goals which are compatible with the organisation's own objectives.
+All employees must set goals that are measurable, expressed in a specific timeframe, challenging, and yet realistic.
+Employees are implored to set goals that are compatible with the organization's own objectives.

 It should also be explained that career goals do not necessarily have to move upwards only; career paths can also move horizontally or even downwards to start a new career.